NEJEtherington/checkout/README.md

 `go run internal/main.go`

-You will then be prompted to scan an item, which is done by tpying an SKU (i.e. A, B, C, or D) and hitting return.
+You will then be prompted to scan an item, which is done by typing an SKU (i.e. A, B, C, or D) and hitting return.
 The total cost of your basket, net of any discounts,  will be displayed as each item is added.

 ## Testing